ugrupp/grashobber/README.md

 |  |  |--index.html    // The index page
 |  |--static           // Files in here ends up in the public folder
 |--src                 // Files that will pass through the asset pipeline
-|  |--css              // CSS files in the root of this folder will end up in /css/...
+|  |--css              // CSS (actually SASS) files in the root of this folder will end up in /css/...
 |  |--js               // app.js will be compiled to /app.js with babel
 ```